Protected access

 An application for access to protected material may require further review before we can make a decision.
 This may take some time, depending on the size and nature of the material.
 Please don’t expect to access protected material on the day it is requested.

-Access to particularly sensitive may need to be discussed with the Head of Special Collections and will depend upon the purpose of use.
+Access to particularly sensitive material may need to be discussed with the Head of Special Collections and will depend upon the purpose of use.

 Your responsibilities as a researcher